Event based simulation of an EPR-B experiment by local hidden variables: epr-simple and epr-clocked: epr-simple

-I ran epr-simple, redirecting the output to a text file called ``data.txt''.
-In a text editor, I deleted all but 12 lines of that file; the lines containing the numbers which are read into R, and then printed out by the R code below.
+I ran epr-simple, redirecting the output to a text file called \lq\lq\texttt{data.txt}\rq\rq.
+In a text editor, I deleted all but 12 lines of that file -- the lines containing the numbers which are read into R, and then printed out by the R code below.
+I omit the output tables of numbers here, to save space.